 I almost threw up writing that.
 I loathe Philadelphia, mainly the Eagles, and especially Eagles fans.
 However, I’m the newest citizen of Carson City, Wentzylvania.
 They rank fourth in the NFL in points per game, sixth in yards per game, and have the best record in the league at 7-1.
 Yes, they just trounced winless San Francisco, but they’ve also swept Washington, dominated Arizona (before Carson Palmer broke his arm), and are 3-0 in the division.
 In fact, their lone loss was on the road against Kansas City in Week 2 in what could now be a Super Bowl preview.

 Carson Wentz has full control over that offense and total respect in the locker room.
-With 19 touchdown passes and just five picks, he’s been arguably the best quarterback all year.
+With 19 touchdown passes and just five picks halfway through, he’s been arguably the best quarterback all year.
 Plus, that defense has a +5 turnover ratio, and they are fast.
 They get a lackluster Denver team at home this week and then a bye before visiting Dallas.
 The rest of their schedule isn’t that daunting when you look at it, and I won’t be surprised if they win out.
 God that makes me sick.